-Katherine is an IEA Accredited Professional with Distinction.
-In the Spring of 2023, Katherine Chernick Fauvre was inducted into the Marquis Who’s Who in America Biographical Registry.
-In the Summer of 2023, she was inducted into the International Association of Top Professionals (IAOTP) and was awarded the Top Enneagram Coach of the Year for 2023.
-In the fall of 2023, the City of Menlo Park named her the Best Consultant of the Year for 2023 and 2015.
-In January, IAOTP selected Katherine as the Empowered Woman of the Year, 2024.
+Katherine is an IEA Accredited Professional with Distinction and an IEA Board Member from 1996-1998.
+She is a Triple-certified Enneagram Teacher with Palmer-Daniels, Riso-Hudson, and Hurley-Donson, and has the distinction of being the only person to have attended intensives with both Claudio Naranjo and Oscar Ichazo.
+Katherine was inducted into the Marquis Who’s Who in America Biographical Registry, the International Association of Top Professionals (IAOTP), and was awarded the 2023 Top Enneagram Coach of the Year, Best Consultant of the Year for the City of Menlo Park for 2015 and 2023, and named the IAOTP Empowered Woman of the Year for 2024.

 What’s New?